craftercms/docs/source/system-administrators/activities/delivery/setup-delivery-using-aws-ami.rst

     :alt: CrafterCMS AWS AMI Delivery View Site

 .. note::
    The **SITE_ID** parameter is typically added automatically to all requests for a given project by a webserver "virtual host" configured for each project/tenant that sits in front of Crafter Engine.
-You can learn more about this here: :ref:`configure-apache-vhost-for-production`
+You can learn more about this here: :ref:`configure-reverse-proxy-for-production`

 This configuration and other advanced topology topics such as load balancing are outside the scope of a basic installation.